Dry Ice Directory

 Normal air is 78% Nitrogen, 21% Oxygen, and only 0.035% Carbon Dioxide.
 If the concentration of carbon dioxide in the atmosphere rises above 0.5%, CO2 can become dangerous.

 TOO MUCH CO2

-Small concentrations of CO2 can cause quicker breathing, headaches, and sleepiness in some but are otherwise not harmful.
+Greater concentrations of CO2 can cause quicker breathing, headaches, and sleepiness in some but are otherwise not harmful.
 Danger!
 If dry ice has been left in a closed auto, van, room, or walk-in freezer for more than 15 minutes, open doors to allow adequate ventilation before entering.
-Exit all areas containing Dry Ice CO2 if you start to pant and breath quickly, develop a headache, or your fingernails or lips start to turn blue.
+Exit all areas containing dry ice CO2 if you start to pant and breath quickly, develop a headache, or your fingernails or lips start to turn blue.
 These are signs that you have breathed in too much CO2.

 Carbon dioxide is heavier than air.

 Because CO2 is heavier than air, it will accumulate in lower spaces.
 Do not enter closed storage areas that have or had stored dry ice before airing out completely.

 Always provide adequate ventilation.

 Always provide additional ventilation for indoor projects and monitor yourself and others for shortness of breath and dizziness.
 A CO2 monitor may be helpful.

 Dry Ice temperature is frigid at -109F or -78°C. Always handle Dry Ice with care and wear protective gloves whenever touching it.
 It is harmless if touched briefly, but prolonged contact with the skin will freeze cells and cause injury similar to a burn.
 It may be best for some work to wear protective face protection and, in confined spaces, wear a breathing apparatus supplying oxygen.